claj/clojure-mail/README.md

 ## Quickstart

+Note: to be able to use a gmail account safetly, you have to use Oauth2-tokens.

 This is a complete example showing how to read the subject of your latest Gmail inbox message

 ```clojure